Types of Back Pain and How to Manage Them

 - Chronic back pain is long-term pain that lasts for more than 3 months, or beyond the time expected for an injury to heal.
 Chronic back pain can be caused by illnesses such as arthritis or other musculoskeletal conditions, but often is not caused by a particular condition.

 - In fact, most back pain is not caused by a particular condition – this is known as non-specific back pain.

 What is back pain?

-Back pain is commonly described as a pain in the lower back, but can be felt anywhere on your spine.
-It’s not necessarily caused by anything serious, and if managed appropriately can improve over time.
+Back pain is commonly described as a pain in the lower back, but it can be felt anywhere on your spine.
+For example, it can affect the lower part of your spine (the lumbar spine), the upper back (the thoracic spine), the neck (cervical spine) and tailbone (coccyx).